Henrik Ibsen: A complete guide to his plays performed in the West End

 Plays by Henrik Ibsen in the West End

-In this adaptation, the lead character is renamed to John Rosmer and will be played by Tom Burke.
-Hayley Atwell will also star in Rosmersholm, playing Rebecca West.
+In this adaptation, the lead character was renamed to John Rosmer and was played by Tom Burke, also starring Hayley Atwell and Giles Terera.

 A Doll’s House